yashvimistry2357/Environment-blog/README.md

 A cloth napkin instead of paper tissues

 What’s Your Idea?
 I want to know—have you ever made something cool out of "trash"?
-Last month, I made a robot out of cereal boxes!
+Last month, I made a robot out of cereal boxes!!